-The conclusion should

-- ➤ Bring together all information and interpretation discussed, explaining how all of the parts come together to illustrate the bigger point made in the thesis.
+- B. Repeat the process in section II.A. above as needed for each point or subtopic in your essay. - III.
+The conclusion should - A. Bring together all information and interpretation discussed, explaining how all of the parts come together to illustrate the bigger point made in the thesis.
 You should not simply summarize what you said in your essay.
 Now that you've gathered all of this research and you've thought about it, what's the big deal?
 How does this all come together and what does it show, mean, or suggest?
 I suggest that you set everything else aside and draft this by just beginning with "after researching and reading about this, I think. . ."
-Just let yourself write, then once you've done that, come back to it and shape it up to college-level writing. - Think about the advice on page 52 - Writing Conclusions and Examples - Organizing Academic Research Papers: 9.
-The Conclusion
+Just let yourself write, then once you've done that, come back to it and shape it up to college-level writing. - IV.
+References page - A. A References page for all sources you have used in your paper.
+Your final paper must use at least 6 sources, but can use more.
+Remember that definitions don't count toward the base 6 sources.

-References page